Zohra Sehgal: Career

 During her stay in Bombay, Sehgal became friends with several theatre and film personalities.
 She continued her association with theatre, appearing in successful productions including Ebrahim Alkazi's Din Ke Andhere (portraying Begum Qudsia) and K.A.
 Abbas's stage productions for IPTA.
 She lived in a rented house owned by Chetan and Uma Anand.
 She also worked as a choreographer for Hindi films, including Guru Dutt's Baazi and Raj Kapoor's Awaara (both 1951).

 After her husband's death in 1959, Sehgal moved to Delhi and was appointed as the director of the newly founded Natya Academy.
 She worked in the same position for about three years.
 Later in 1962, Sehgal was awarded a drama scholarship, which required her to move to London, United Kingdom.
 She briefly worked as a dance instructor at a Chelsea-based school run by Bharatanatyam dancer Ram Gopal.
 Following that, Sehgal made her television debut with a BBC adaptation of a Kipling story The Rescue of Pluffles, in 1964.
-She went on to appear in one episode of science fiction fantasy series Doctor Who during 1965; the episode that Sehgal worked in, however, is currently lost.
+She went on to appear in three episodes of the science fiction fantasy series Doctor Who in 1964 and 1965; the episodes that Sehgal worked in, however, are currently lost.
 She also anchored 26 episodes of BBC TV series, Padosi (Neighbours; 1976–77).

 Sehgal's first film role came in 1982, when she was signed by Merchant Ivory Productions.
 She appeared in the James Ivory-directed The Courtesans of Bombay, which released later that year.
 This paved the way for an important role as Lady Chatterjee in the television adaptation of The Jewel in the Crown (ITV, 1984).
 She continued to make sporadic appearances in British films for the next few years, most notably in such productions as The Raj Quartet, The Jewel in the Crown, Tandoori Nights, and My Beautiful Laundrette.